yarasaa/Clippy/README.md

 ## ✨ Features

-### Core Clipboard Management
+### 📋 Core Clipboard Management

 - **History Recording:** Automatically saves all text and images you copy.
-- **Quick Access:** Instantly access your clipboard history by clicking the menu bar icon or using a keyboard shortcut.
+- **Quick Access & Interface:** Instantly access your clipboard history by clicking the menu bar icon or using a keyboard shortcut.
 - **Search:** Instantly search through your entire history.
 - **Favorites:** Star your frequently used items to prevent them from being deleted and find them quickly.
 - **Code Detection:** Automatically detects if copied text is code and organizes it in a separate "Code" tab.